perfanalytics/pose2sim/README.md

     <img src="Content/Calib_ext.png" width="920">

-    ***Intrinsic calibration error should be below 1 cm, but depending on your application, results will still be potentially acceptable up to 2.5 cm.***
+    ***Extrinsic calibration error should be below 1 cm, but depending on your application, results will still be potentially acceptable up to 2.5 cm.***

 - **With points:**
   - Points can be detected from a wand.\